thomasgauvin/noted/sample-markdown-folder/✅ Todo list.md

 *   Easier way to go from title to text.
 Maybe enter should go to text, or tab.

+*   Deleting files should automatically update the folder view

+*   Renaming files should not be supported in the file tree viewer, or should but currently isn't working

+*   Add new folder/new file to tree viewer

+*   Make it so that you can start editing and save later (maybe make it a zip on unsupported devices)

+*   Make it mobile UI responsive

 ### P1

 *   Support ignoring frontmatter ✅

-*   Add electron app for desktop, no notifications, and support for browsers that don't work
+*   Add support for Google Drive, GitHub syncing

-*   Autocomplete with Bring your own OpenAI key (or Ollama integration) ⏸️
+*   Autocomplete with Bring your own OpenAI key (or Ollama integration)

 *   add support to add links within the project ⏸️